As a child, the life of a writer seemed so enchanting.

 Procrastination is not a unique writer’s problem, but I’ve seldom met a writer who didn’t struggle with it.
 Getting started can simply be so tough.
 But really, how do you focus on writing when you need to organize your to-do list, the dishes are dirty, and there are so many social media posts you haven’t read yet?
 Psychologists describe many reasons people procrastinate and perfectionism and feeling overwhelmed by the size of the task are among the top culprits.

 That’s why there are a few quite effective ways to help you just get started:

-- Instead of focusing on everything that needs to be done, pinpoints a simple, small task that you can complete quickly.
+- Instead of focusing on everything that needs to be done, pinpoint a simple, small task you can complete quickly.
 Breaking down the job into several smaller tasks will make it seem far less overwhelmingly huge.

 - Try the Pomodoro technique.
 All you need to do is commit to working for just 25 minutes.
 The short period seems like nothing, which at the same time makes it feel more doable.

 - Set yourself a writing schedule.
 Nothing beats routine.